qmk/qmk_firmware/keyboards/sofle_pico/keymaps/default/readme.md

-# Default sofle_v303 Keymap
+# Default sofle_pico Keymap

-This is the default layout for sofle_v303.
+This is the default layout for sofle_pico.
 For the most part it's a normal QWERTY layout.
 The exceptions being the thumb keys, rotary encoders, and lack of caps lock (which is replaced by escape).

 One of the biggest features of QMK is it brings layers into the mix which can give you access to even more keys.
 There are 4 layers: the default/base layer (QWERTY), a symbol layer, an extension layer, and an adjust layer.